Flint1025/EE273/README.md

 # EE273 Class project -- Band Family Tree program

-This is a win32 console application project from EE273:Design of Software Development at University of Strathlyde.
+This is a win32 console application project from EE273:Design of Software Development at University of Strathclyde.

 # What it dose